Main menu

 The manufacturer or his authorized representative shall inform the notified body which has approved the quality system of any intended updating of the quality system.

-The notified body shall evaluate the modifications proposed and decide whether the modified quality system will still satisfy the requirements referred to in Section 3.2 or whether a re-
+The notified body shall evaluate the modifications proposed and decide whether the modified quality system will still satisfy the requirements referred to in Section 3.2 or whether a re-assessment is required.

 It shall notify its decision to the manufacturer.
 The notification shall contain the conclusions of the examination and the reasoned assessment decision.